 You have the opportunity to specialise in the following areas:

-Mathematics and Descriptive Geometry: Building on the mathematical knowledge you gained in school, you will learn the basics of engineering mathematics and how to apply them.
+Mathematics: Building on the mathematical knowledge you gained in school, you will learn the basics of engineering mathematics and how to apply them.
 With respect to descriptive geometry, you will learn about geometric objects and their properties, geometric transformations and operations.

 Computer Science: You will receive an introduction to the field of computer science and learn the first programming steps.
 In addition, you will explore the topic of surveying.